ak91hu/AoC-2025/6/part2/readme.md

 Now, the grand total is 1058 + 3253600 + 625 + 8544 = 3263827.

 Solve the problems on the math worksheet again.
 What is the grand total found by adding together all of the answers to the individual problems?

+# SOLUTION
+The solution begins by reading the input file and transposing the grid of characters, effectively turning vertical columns into horizontal rows for easier processing.
+It initializes a running total score and a temporary list to hold the numbers found within the current equation block.
+As the code iterates through each column, it checks the character at the bottom to determine if the active mathematical operation should be updated to addition or multiplication.
+Simultaneously, the script cleans and joins the digits in the current column to form a complete integer, which is then appended to the number list.
+When the loop encounters a column that contains only whitespace, it treats this as a separator and immediately calculates the result of the collected numbers using the current operator.
+Finally, this partial result is added to the total score, and the number list is cleared to prepare for the next vertical equation.